- Buildings in use

 Light pollution (obtrusive light)

 Lighting installations can cause unwanted spill light to other properties or to the night sky.
 We assess light pollution from proposed developments and infrastructure and advise on cost-effective remedies.
-We provide reports or Environmental Statement chapters for submission as part of planning applications, and give evidence at planning hearings and public inquiries.
+Our experts can provide reports or Environmental Statement chapters for submission as part of planning applications, and give evidence at planning hearings and public inquiries.

 First class testing facilities